The Double Refuge 🍏 Agnosticism

 🍏

-In Gospel & Universe I explore agnosticism, which I see as a wide-ranging philosophy of doubt and as a way of thinking and feeling that’s open to all possibilities.
+In The Double Refuge I explore the relation between doubt and belief.
+Most people have their own definition of (or feeling about) belief, yet the definition of agnosticism is more specific, although still somewhat tricky to define.
+I see it as a wide-ranging philosophy of doubt and as a way of thinking and feeling that’s open to all possibilities.

 In its most basic definition, agnosticism lies between theism and atheism, between believing there’s a God and a spiritual realm and believing there’s no God and no spiritual realm.
 Agnostics respond to both possibilities with the question, How can we possibly know if there’s a spiritual realm of deities, demons, miracles, numinous forces, angels, spirits, omniscience, infinity, and eternity?
 These things may exist, but who has given us even one iota of proof?
 Those who say they have experience of the spiritual realm, from the gnostic to the fakir and the sadhu, give us very different accounts.

-In making my arguments about agnosticism I don’t aim to change the minds of religious believers, nor to change the minds of skeptical non-believers.
+In making my arguments about agnosticism and belief I don’t aim to change the minds of religious believers, nor to change the minds of skeptical non-believers.
 Instead, I aim to show doubters that there’s nothing wrong with doubting.
+I also aim to show that agnosticism is compatible with belief and non-belief.
+Finally, I explore the way doubt and belief are both refuges of sorts.
+Together, they can help one deal with the uncertainties and mysteries of life.

-On this first page, 🍏 Horizons, I’ll propose that agnosticism isn’t just an indecisive sitting on the fence, with religion on one side and science on the other.
+On this page, 🍏 Horizons, I propose that agnosticism isn’t just an indecisive sitting on the fence, with religion on one side and science on the other.
 Rather, it’s an expansive and unpredictable journey.
-I’ll also outline in brief the types of approaches I’ll take in Gospel & Universe.
 On the next page, 🍏 A Philosophy of Doubt, I’ll argue that agnosticism has a deep tradition behind it.
 It’s far more grounded historically, philosophically, and theologically than many might think.

 🍏